The Princess Without Parents

 But long after the hall fell quiet and the sunlight faded from the floor, the image of a snake slithering through sand lingered in Charlotte’s mind.

+A nameless sorcerer.
 A thousand unfeeling puppets and obedient servants to their commands.

 And all the while, Peridotia waited—quietly, politely—for its next queen to stop pretending.